We at Hostelgeeks are traveling full time and we had a look at a few companies out there.

 Why buy travel insurance from World Nomads?

-There are 5 main reasons.
+There is 5 main reasons.

 - Backed by specialist insurers and global assistance partners